 - All veterinary research has relied on the use of animal research.

-- While non-animal methods play an important part of biomedical research, they cannot replace all use of animals.
+- While non-animal methods play an important part in biomedical research, they cannot replace all use of animals.

-- In vitro methods and computer modelling play an important part complementing data from animal models.
+- In vitro methods and computer-modelling play an important part in complementing data from animal models.

 - Many veterinary medicines are the same as those used for human patients: examples include antibiotics, pain killers and tranquillisers.

 - Modern anaesthetics, the tetanus vaccine, penicillin and insulin all relied on animal research in their development.

 - Modern surgical techniques including hip replacement surgery, kidney transplants, heart transplants and blood transfusions were all perfected in animals.

 - Scanning techniques including CT and MRI were developed using non-human animals.

 - Thanks to animal research, primarily in mice, cancer survival rates have continued to rise.

 - Herceptin – a humanised mouse protein – has helped to increase the survival rate of those with breast cancer; it could not have been attained without animal research in mice.